Time series data is a sequence of data points in which insights are gained by analyzing changes over time.

 Time series collections efficiently store time series data.
 In time series collections, writes are organized so that data from the same source is stored alongside other data points from a similar point in time.

 Compared to normal collections, storing time series data in time series collections improves query efficiency and reduces the disk usage for time series data and secondary indexes.
+MongoDB 6.3 and later automatically creates a compound index on the time and metadata fields for new time series collections.

 Reduced complexity for working with time series data